kushtrimh/zana/services/zana_lambda/README.md

 - `/zana/prod/google-books-key`
 - `/zana/prod/openlibrary-url`

-Values of environment variable `ZANA_ENV` is used as a label when retrieving parameters, in order to provide support for multiple environments at the same time.
+Values of environment variable `ZANA_ENV` is used as part of the key when retrieving parameter values, in order to provide support for multiple environments at the same time.

 ### Add to AWS Parameter Store for production